 What costs are involved in becoming a notary in Illinois?

 The primary costs include a $10 non-refundable application fee and securing a $5,000 notary bond.
-While not required, obtaining errors and omissions insurance is advisable for additional protection against legal costs from unintentional errors.
+While not required, obtaining errors and omissions insurance is advisable to protect against legal costs from unintentional errors.

 Is continuing education required for notaries in Illinois?

 Continuing education is not mandatory in Illinois, but it is encouraged.
-Keeping up with local legal changes and improving knowledge of notarial practices ensures the competency and credibility of a notary through their commission term.
+Keeping up with local legal changes and improving knowledge of notarial practices ensures a notary’s competency and credibility throughout their commission term.

 How do I renew my notary public commission in Illinois?